 After admission to the College, you will be assigned a social work faculty advisor who will help you plan your academic career at Marygrove and consider the many professional social work career possibilities.
-Your advisor will provide you with a Social Work Department Student Handbook.
-This includes general information about the social work profession, and specific information regarding the Marygrove BSW program’s mission, goals and objectives, together with its policies and procedures.
 It is highly recommended that you meet with your advisor every semester in order to help ensure that you are taking the courses you need and in the required order.
 Your academic advisor will be an important resource to you.
+You will be provided with a Social Work Student Handbook.
+This includes general information about the social work profession, and specific information regarding the Marygrove BSW program’s mission, goals and objectives, together with its policies and procedures.
+You are highly encouraged to bring the SW Student Handbook to your advising meetings.

 Admission to the B.S.W.
 Degree Program